-- Scenario: A WHILE loop in a large XML array takes a long time to process. - Explanation: You are probably using the CARDINALITY() function to determine the size of the array in the WHILE statement.
-This is not recommended because with large arrays the cost of determining the number of elements is proportional to the size of the array.
+- Scenario: A WHILE loop in a large XML array takes a long time to process. - Explanation: This problem arises when you use the CARDINALITY() function to determine the size of the array in the WHILE statement.
+With large arrays, the cost of determining the number of elements is proportional to the size of the array.
 The CARDINALITY function is invoked each time the WHILE statement is executed.
-The message has many elements, so there is a significant overhead when running the loop in this way. - Solution: Unless you have a message in which the number of elements of the array grows dynamically, determine the size of the array before entering the WHILE loop.
+The message has many elements, therefore there is a significant overhead when running the loop in this way. - Solution: Unless you have a message in which the number of elements of the array grows dynamically, determine the size of the array before entering the WHILE loop.
 Use code similar to the following example: